joemasilotti/masilotti.com/_posts/2024-12-18-hotwire-native-1.1.md

 }
 ```

-This fixes a slew of inconsistencies that came from a `Navigator` making its first request without being properly configured.
-If you’ve ever wondered why your bridge components aren’t being registered correctly, this might help!
+This addresses several inconsistencies caused by a `Navigator` making its first request without being properly configured.
+If you’ve ever wondered why your bridge components weren’t being registered correctly, this update should help!

 ### Custom user agent